 S4U2Self can be used to leverage a domain controller machine account TGT to laterally move to the DC.
-This is necessary because machine account are not permitted to remote login into themselves.
+This technique is valuable because machine accounts are not permitted to remote login into themselves.
 It’s worth noting that technically the attack should work on any target machine account that can authenticate to CIFS through delegation; it’s just that DCs by default have unconstrained delegation.

 Exploit